zesk/build/documentation/source/guide/usage.md

 - `argumentName` - Name and one or more value names.
 May end with `...` if this argument can be repeated infinitely.
 - `-` - The dash separates the name from the type and description.
 - `Optional | Required`.
-Determines how many of an argument are requried.
+Determines how many of an argument are required.
 - If a description contains the term `Required` which matches any case, then arguments are assumed to be required.

 [⬅ Return to top](../index.md)